contagon/handbook/handbook/22-providing-for-temporal-needs.md

 * Help them build long-term self-reliance.
 * Minister to those with emotional needs.

+See [In the Lord’s Way: Caring for Members Who Have Temporal or Emotional Needs](https://www.churchofjesuschrist.org/callings/welfare-self-reliance/caring-for-temporal-needs) for examples of how to apply this pattern.

 ### 22.3.1 Seek Out Those in Need

 The bishop has a sacred responsibility to seek out and care for those in need (see [Doctrine and Covenants 84:112](https://www.churchofjesuschrist.org/study/scriptures/dc-testament/dc/84?lang=eng&id=p112#p112)).
 Others who have an important role in this responsibility include: